cowboy/synology-update-plex/README.md

 - Ensure the User is `root`
 - Ensure the Run command is `/path/to/update-plex.sh`
 - Add the `--plex-pass` option (eg. `/path/to/update-plex.sh --plex-pass`) if you have Plex Pass and want to enable early access / beta releases
+- Add the `--update-chromecast` if you want to update the Chromecast profile to be able to directly stream without transcoding newer codecs like H.265, EAC3, etc. to Chromecast devices (see [ambroisemaupate's Github](https://github.com/ambroisemaupate/plex-profiles))

 ## Caveats